openstack/python-novaclient/README.rst

         resize-revert       Revert a previous resize (and return to the previous VM).
-        root-password       Change the root password for a server. secgroup-add-rule   Add a rule to a security group. secgroup-create     Create a new security group.
+        root-password       Change the root password for a server. secgroup-add-group-rule
+                            Add a source-group rule to a security group. secgroup-add-rule   Add a rule to a security group. secgroup-create     Create a new security group.
         secgroup-delete     Delete a security group.
-        secgroup-delete-rule
+        secgroup-delete-group-rule
+                            Delete a source group rule from a security group. secgroup-delete-rule
                             Delete a rule from a security group. secgroup-list       List security groups for the curent tenant.